containers-ai/alameda/docs/quickstart.md

 ## Using Alameda

 To have Alameda makes resource usage recommendations for you, first thing is to tell Alameda what are the target containers by creating [_AlamedaScaler_](../design/crd_alamedascaler.md) CRs.
-Then you can see the recommendations by checking the [_alamedarecommendation_](../design/crd_alamedarecommendation.md) CRs or Grafana dashboards visualize them.
+Then you can see Grafana dashboards visualize them.

 ### Specify a target object